ngl4/formation_journey/Weekly Gather Mentor Office Hours/README.md

 '''
 ```
 - Through this session, it makes me realize how important the `big picture` is when going through a problem.
-Being able to dig through the algo as deep as possible and then look back down from the top and see how they can be apply in other similar problems.
+Being able to dig through the algo as deep as possible and then look back down from the top and see how they can be apply in other similar problems using the similar skeleton (template).
 Thank you Nic for sharing his thought closer to the end of the session and I think this is when I realize I have not been doing my daily practice correctly.